- Faculty and Staff List

 alex.rennet@utoronto.ca

-Academic Advisor and Undergraduate Program Administrator
+Academic Advisors and Undergraduate Program Administrators

 ugmcs.utm@utoronto.ca